-Solubilization assay
+Solubilization Assay

 One ml of the standardized microbial inoculum containing 1.5 x 108 cfu/ml was introduced into 250 ml conical flask containing 100 ml of nutrient broth with an adjusted pH of 4.5 for P. manganoxydans, and a pH of 7 for the Pseudomonas species.
 This was incubated at 28±2ᴼC for 24 h in an incubator.
 Thereafter, five grams (5 g) of the respective nitrogen sources ((NH4)2SO4, NPK and organic manure) and five grams (5 g) of the Ps 50 µm and Ps 950 µm were added as shown in table 1 above, and this was further incubated at 28±2ᴼC for 24 days in an incubator.
 Solubilization of metals were determined after obtaining the concentrations of metals using an Atomic Absorption Spectrophotometer, at days 0 and 24.
 This was recorded as percentage solubilization and was determined using the formula: